qnngroup/qnngds/docs/dev/setup.rst

 .. warning::
-  Be careful, if you are contributing to ``src`` (e.g. creating a new device or cell), make sure your branch does **not** start with ``dev-``; this prefix is reserved for updates to the documentation or packaging.
+  Be careful, if you are contributing to ``src`` (e.g. creating a new device or cell), make sure your branch does **not** start with ``dev-``; this prefix is reserved for updates to the documentation or packaging, and CI/CD workflows will not run properly.

 You can now modify the package as wanted.